 - Lower interest rates and offer tax benefits administered by the IDB for qualifying new and expanding companies for land, building, and equipment purchases.

-- State program that provides gap financing for qualifying new and expanding industries that are craete new permanent jobs.
-Administered through the IDB for land, building, and equipment purchases, as well as working capital.
+- A state program that provides gap financing for qualifying new and expanding industries that create new and permanent jobs.
+The RLF is administered through the IDB for land, building, and equipment purchases, as well as working capital.

 Certified Capital Company Program (CAPCO)

 More information about this program can be found on the CAPCO Frequently Asked Questions sheet (PDF) from the Alabama Department of Commerce.